reluth/grpcserver/README.md

 ## High level design

-Base on requirement, I have 2 optional to use Go or Java to build application
+Based on the requirements, I have two options: using Go or Java to build applications.

 | Aspect                   | Golang                                           | Java                                                   |
 | ------------------------ | ------------------------------------------------ | ------------------------------------------------------ |